Skip to main content

 4. Define realistic price targets

-Strategies for top-down wedges
+Strategies for Descending Wedges

-1. Waiting for a bullish breakout
+1. Wait for the bullish breakout

-2. Verify volume increase
+2. Verify the increase in volume

-4. Project targets based on pattern size
+4. Project targets based on the pattern's size

-• Minimum risk/benefit ratio 1:2
+• Minimum risk/reward ratio of 1:2

 • Use of dynamic stops

-• Adapted position size
+• Position size adjusted

 • Defined exit plan

-Triangles vs Wedges
+Triangles vs. Wedges

-Continuation and reversal patterns
+Continuation and Reversal Patterns

 Wedges can act as both, depending on the context and their formation.